acmucsd/hide-and-seek-ai/README.md

 NOTE, Windows is not supported, you have to use WSL, for installation instructions for WSL [go here](https://github.com/KNOXDEV/wsl) (thank you Aaron)

-NOTE, you need Python 3 and need to make `python` default to python3.
-See [this](#python-3) for help on how to do this correctly.

 ## Getting Started

 First ensure you are running Node v12 or above and have npm installed.
 Check this by running `node -v` and `npm -v`.
 If you don't have them, see [this section](#setup) for setting up your environment to start running hide and seek games.